TZstatsADS/Spring2020-Project1-superysdj1/figs/README.md

 ### Figs folder

-The figs directory contains the visualizations generated from the projects.
-Please refer to file "Project1 Markdown.Rmd" in the "doc" directory.
+The figs directory contains the visualizations generated from this project.
+Please refer to file "Project1 Markdown.Rmd" in the "doc" directory to generate these visualizations on your own.